ibm-cloud-docs/discovery-data/entity-extractor.md

 To investigate a suggestion further, click it to see the word in context within the document.
 Seeing the term in context helps you to decide whether the occurrence is a valid entity example for you to label.

-## Importing a {{site.data.keyword.knowledgestudioshort}} corpus [IBM Cloud Pak for Data]{: tag-cp4d}
+## Importing a {{site.data.keyword.knowledgestudioshort}} corpus
 {: #entity-extractor-import-wks}

-The import capability is available only from installed deployments starting with the 4.6.2 release.
+From installed deployments, the import capability is available starting with the 4.6.2 release.
 {: note}

 You can import a corpus of documents that were annotated in {{site.data.keyword.knowledgestudiofull}} to use as the training data for an entity extractor in {{site.data.keyword.discoveryshort}}.